parryc/thevoid/templates/leflan/books_language-book-collection.md

 A count of languages used throughout the books, even if non-primary.
 For example, a K'iche' to Spanish dictionary will be listed below under K'iche', as it the primary language of the text, but also be counted here under Spanish.
 If a book contains multiple languages (ex. a 7 way dictionary), it will be listed once under "multiple languages"

 Arabic – 1
-Bosnian-Croatian-Serbian (BCS) – 1
+Bosnian-Croatian-Serbian (BCS) – 2
 Cebuano – 1
 Chinuk Wawa – 1
 Classical Chinese – 1
 Cornish – 1
-Danish – 1
+Danish – 3
 Dutch – 8
-English – 68
+English – 79
 Finnish – 2
-French – 1
+French – 2
-Georgian – 6
+Georgian – 7
+Hebrew - 1
 Hungarian – 4
 Icelandic – 2
 Ilongo – 1